-- Drive very slowly, keeping to the right and observing the one-way circle (counterclockwise) in the parking lot and at the bottom of the drive near Harts Lane. - Be sure children are safely buckled in their seats for the duration of travel on the driveway, just as they are on the roads. - Never drive around or in front of school buses or vans unless directed by a Miquon staff person. - Follow the one way traffic throughout the parking lot rather than making a three point turn. - Do not park in front of the two dumpsters at the end of the driveway near Harts Lane. - Do not use the After School Building or Art Room driveways except during evening meetings. - The drive running between Harts Lane and the parking lot is narrow, so be extra vigilant when parking there. - The middle and two side sections of the parking lot are reserved for staff parking.
-At dismissal, please follow the directions of the two staff members on Harts Lane when entering the car line.
-It is helpful to put your turn signal on so they know you are part of the Miguon traffic.
+- Drive very slowly, keeping to the right and observing the one-way circle (counterclockwise) in the parking lot and at the bottom of the drive near Harts Lane. - Be sure children are safely buckled in their seats for the duration of travel on the driveway, just as they are on the roads. - Never drive around or in front of school buses or vans unless directed by a Miquon staff person. - Follow the one way traffic throughout the parking lot rather than making a three point turn. - Do not park in front of the two dumpsters at the end of the driveway near Harts Lane before noon.
+You may park in front of the dumpsters for dismissal. - Do not use the Moore Building driveway or Meadow Nursery lot except during evening meetings. - The drive running between Harts Lane and the parking lot is narrow, so be extra vigilant when parking there. - The middle of the parking lot is reserved for staff parking.
+Please park around the perimeter of the lot or on the drive running from Harts Lane to the parking lot.